7 Most Difficult Languages to Learn in the World

 5. Arabic

-Arabic is spoken by over 400 million speakers spread across more than 20 countries, mostly in the Middle East and North Africa.
+Arabic is spoken by over 400 million people in more than 20 countries, mostly in the Middle East and North Africa.

 Arabic is a widespread but equally tricky language.

 While the letters are fewer than Chinese and Japanese, they also look intimidating.
-Plus, there are only three sounds in Arabic, not present in English.
+Plus, there are only three sounds in Arabic that are not present in English.

 The Arabic cursive script includes 28 letters with three vowels supplementing them.
 There are 13 verb forms, and the pronunciation is difficult to master.